 - You’re rebuilding trust with your partner due to porn use or an affair.

-- You’re struggling with sexual problems such as porn-induced erectile dysfunction (PIED).
+- You’re struggling with sexual problems such as potential porn-induced erectile dysfunction (PIED).

 - You’re experiencing porn withdrawal — flat-lining symptoms.